Owlsure/spheroid/README.md

-# The contents of this repository has moved to the Blazor repository.
+# The contents of this repository has moved to the https://github.com/xetle/Blazor repository.
 This repository will no longer be updated.